greenplum-db/gpdb/.abi-check/README.md

 There might be "safe ABI breaking changes", e.g., some symbol being removed and not referenced by any extensions or programs.
 Here are steps on how to suppress such errors.

 1. Add ignored symbols to `gpdb_src/.abi-check/<base version>/postgres.symbols.ignore` (one symbol per line).
    - `<base version>`: The baseline version of Greenplum.
 If we want to ensure the ABI isn't broken between the `6.25.3` release and the latest `6X_STABLE`.
 The baseline version of Greenplum is `6.25.3`.
+See: [./6.25.3/postgres.symbols.ignore](./6.25.3/postgres.symbols.ignore)

 2. Add ignored types to `gpdb_src/.abi-check/<base version>/postgres.types.ignore` (one type per line).
    - `<base version>`: The baseline version of Greenplum.
 If we want to ensure the ABI isn't broken between the `6.25.3` release and the latest `6X_STABLE`.
 The baseline version of Greenplum is `6.25.3`.
+See: [./6.25.3/postgres.types.ignore](./6.25.3/postgres.types.ignore)

-3. Pass these two files to `abi-compliance-checker`.
+3. Pass these two files to `abi-compliance-checker` and it will produce a report in HTML format.
    ```
    abi-compliance-checker -skip-symbols gpdb_src/.abi-check/<base version>/postgres.symbols.ignore \
                           -skip-types   gpdb_src/.abi-check/<base version>/postgres.types.ignore \